Play Online Keno

 A game of chance – It should always be remembered that keno is purely a game of chance; there is no formula for predicting numbers or discerning patterns from the numbers drawn in previous games.
 Each race begins anew, with the probability of any number or combination of numbers being drawn unaffected by what has gone before.

-Keno bonus jackpots: However, this does not mean that wagering on keno online is devoid of all strategic thinking.
-The size of the payouts in keno depend both on how many numbers you select and then how many catches you make.
+Keno bonus jackpots: However, this does not mean that wagering on the game online is devoid of all strategic thinking.
+The size of the payouts depends both on how many numbers you select and then how many catches you make.
 In a typical game, betting $1 per race, selecting ten numbers and catching five would pay $3, whereas if you select fifteen numbers and catch five, the payout would only be $1.
-On the other hand, this also means that the potential keno bonus jackpots are bigger if you select more numbers.
-In a typical $1 keno race, if you select ten numbers and catch them all, the payout is $1800; however, if you choose to play fifteen numbers and hit them all, then the payout is $10,000.
+On the other hand, this also means that the potential bonus jackpots are bigger if you select more numbers.
+In a typical $1 race, if you select ten numbers and catch them all, the payout is $1800; however, if you choose to play fifteen numbers and hit them all, then the payout is $10,000.

 Keno Games Tips